Experiment Visualization for "Challenges in Replay Detection by TDLM in Post-Encoding Resting State"

 Correlation scatter

 Figure 5.
 Left: When inserting more replay for participants with lower memory performance (green), no correlation can be induced.
 Only when maximizing the scaling rule (blue) and inserting no replay for the best and maximum replay for the worst participants, correlations are found at 200 events per minute.
-Right: Even in the baseline condition (with no replay inserted), the correlation fluctuates significantly based upon which time point is used for it's computation.
+Right: Even in the baseline condition (with no replay inserted), the correlation fluctuates significantly based upon which time point is used for its computation.

 Previous Simulations Overestimate Replay

 Previously TDLM simulations often demonstrated significant sequenceness by injecting 2000–2400 events per minute, two orders of magnitude above in-vivo estimates.
 Our replication of these defaults confirms that such extreme densities virtually guarantee significance, potentially setting unrealistic expectations for empirical work.
 Indeed, when using the original simulation code and injecting a more realistic estimate of 15 events per minute, significance is barely reached.
-In the original study, purely synthetic data is used to simulate replay.
-We argue that our approach approximates naturalistic conditions more closely.

 Legacy simulation outcomes

 Figure 6.
-Upper: Legacy simulations (above) with 2000 events per minute.
+Upper: Legacy simulations with 2000 events per minute.
 Lower: The same code run with more realistic estimate of 15 events per minute barely reaches significance.

 Conclusion and Recommendation

 In our study we showed that TDLM was not able to detect replay in our experimental setup.
 Using a hybrid simulation approach we varied the amount of replay and found that implausible rates would be necessary for detection.
 However, in certain contexts TDLM should nevertheless work well (e.g. limited search windows).
-To be applicable to longer search windows (eg sleep & resting state), methodological improvements need to be implemented and verified.
+To be applicable to longer search windows (e.g. sleep & resting state), methodological improvements need to be implemented and verified.

 Additionally, we give the following recommendations for future replay studies: